Concept · article 06 of 15

 COGS values in nouz are snapshot at the moment of each sale, not stored as live references.
 This is what makes editing products safe — but it also means a "wrong" COGS only applies going forward, not retroactively, unless you fix it on the historical entries directly.

-01 The snapshot rule
+01 How does the COGS snapshot rule work?

 Each revenue_product_entry row carries its own COGS value, snapshot from the product at the moment of the sale.
 This is deliberate — your March P&L always shows March's COGS, even if you bump the product's COGS in May.
 See Editing a product later for the full rule.